elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 ### Authenticate

 * Explore the `Get client credentials token` request in the collection file `collection.json`
 * Send the request to get the access token that will be saved in `accessToken` environment variable by the script.
+Client credentials token is valid for 30 minutes only.

 `newman run collection.json --folder "Get client credentials token" -e environment.json --export-environment environment.json`{{execute}}

-> Client credentials token is valid for 30 minutes only.
-You can get a new token following the instructions above if you get a `401` error.
+> You can get a new token by sending the request above if you get a `401` error.

 ### Get products list with access token